Cross-domain EEG-based Emotion Recognition with Contrastive Learning: Introduction

 \section{Introduction}

-Emotion recognition plays a vital role in mental health monitoring, early diagnosis of brain disorders, and enhancing human-computer interaction~\cite{goleman2020emotional}.
-Among different modalities, electroencephalogram (EEG)-based methods have become mainstream due to their non-invasiveness, high temporal resolution, and resistance to deliberate manipulation.
+Emotion recognition is vital in mental health monitoring, early diagnosis of brain disorders, and enhancing human-computer interaction.
+Among different modalities, EEG-based methods have become mainstream due to their non-invasiveness, high temporal resolution, and resistance to deliberate manipulation~\cite{pillalamarri2025review}.
 Compared with facial expressions, speech, or gestures, EEG signals directly reflect brain activity associated with emotions, enabling reliable applications in healthcare, intelligent driving, and interactive systems.

-Early methods relied on handcrafted features with support vector machine(SVM)~\cite{wang2011eeg} or k-nearest neighbor classification(KNN)~\cite{bahari2013eeg}, which required expert knowledge and were sensitive to noise.
-In contrast, deep learning enables end-to-end feature learning and has significantly advanced EEG-based emotion recognition.
-Convolutional neural networks~(CNNs)~\cite{deng2021sfe} and recurrent neural network~(RNNs)~\cite{zhang2018strnn} capture local dependencies, and graph convolutional networks (GCNNs)~\cite{song2018dgcnn} and spatial-temporal RNNs~\cite{zhang2018spatial} model EEG’s topology and dynamics.
+Early methods relied on handcrafted features with support vector machine~\cite{wang2011eeg} or k-nearest neighbor classification~\cite{bahari2013eeg}, which required expert knowledge and were sensitive to noise.
+Later, deep learning enables end-to-end feature learning and has significantly advanced EEG-based emotion recognition.
+Convolutional neural networks~\cite{deng2021sfe} captures local dependencies, and graph convolutional neural networks~\cite{song2018dgcnn} and spatial-temporal recurrent neural networks~\cite{zhang2018spatial} model EEG’s topology and dynamics.
 Recently, Transformer-based models \cite{zhai2025one}, such as compact convolutional Transformers~\cite{song2022eegconformer} and multidimensional attention models~\cite{xu2023amdet}, further improved performance by capturing spatio-temporal-frequency features.

 Since EEG signals exhibit large inter-subject variability and non-stationarity, EEG-based emotion recognition undergoes performance degradation across subjects and time~\cite{zheng2016personalizing}.
 Domain adaptation and generalization methods~\cite{siddhad2024enhancing}\cite{zhao2025federated} aim to align source and target distributions or extract invariant features, but their effectiveness is limited by substantial cross-subject differences.
 Recently, contrastive learning has shown promise by enhancing robustness through similarity learning.
 For example, SimCLR-based methods~\cite{chen2020simple} and the CLISA framework~\cite{shen2023contrastive} improved inter-subject alignment by enforcing consistent representations across subjects exposed to the same stimuli.
 However, it is challenging to construct effective positive/negative pairs in contrastive learning methods.